dfinity/portal/docs/tutorials/hackathon-prep-course/7-obtaining-cycles.md

 Click **NEXT STEP** to continue.

 Return to your terminal window.
-If you closed the window in the process, run the following commands to start `dfx` and use your previously created identity:
+If you closed the window in the process, run the following commands to start `dfx` and use your identity.
+Replace `MyIdentity` with the name of your developer identity:

 ```sh
 dfx start --background